hectorprogramacion/java-database-capstone/user_stories.md

 **Story Points:** 6
 **Notes:**
+- It involves reusing functionality and manage dependencies across systems

+## Doctor User Stories

-- It involves reusing functionality and manage dependencies across systems _As a Doctor, I want to Log into the portal , so that I can manage my appointments._
+_As a Doctor, I want to Log into the portal , so that I can manage my appointments._

 **Acceptance Criteria:**
 1. Doctor can correctly join the page